loomytom/LOL_Blue_Side_Advantage_Analysis/README.md

 **Result P-Value**: 0.00

-**Conclusion**: From the hypothesis test, the resulting p-value was 0.00 which means that on a 0.05 level of significance, the difference between win rate on blue side and win rate on red side is statistically significant.
+**Conclusion**: From the hypothesis test, the resulting p-value was 0.00 which means that on a 0.05 level of significance, the difference between win rate on blue side and win rate on red side is statistically significant, and the null is rejected.
 In other words, the difference seen in the univariate analysis is likely not due to chance but that there are some other factors that are pushing the win rate of blue side teams to be higher than red side teams.
 These factors may include how the map is set up, or other columns like rift heralds taken, or frist dragon acquired.

 # Prediction Problem